prasanth446/DistanceCalculateAPI/README.md

 * Brief about the Code

 General info:
-This is a project where we have to code in the python and calculating the distance between two coordinates by using the REST-API calls (without using the Google Maps module directly)
+This project is to calculate the distance between two different coordinates of the earth.
+It will felicitate the distance calculation of any moving objects.
+The result will be written in csv file and its execution is scheduled as automatic.
-The input coordinate points, can be passed into the program directly or if we want we can get/read these input coordinate (Lat, Long) points from some data source also.
+The calculation is done using normal geographical GMT standards based on approximate radius of the earth while converting the longitudinal and latitudinal points into radian.
+The function does not use the standard google API.
-This Program will be executed automatically for every 10 minutes9if we want we can change this scheduling time) and will append the results from each run into rows of a CSV file (outfile.csv)
+The schedule and time import function is used to make its run calibration for every 10 minutes and will append the results of each run into a CSV file (outfile.csv)

 Technologies/Tools required:
 PyCharm 2.5